Jacques717/flags/WINDOWS_BUILD_GUIDE.md

    - Settings → System → Sound → Test your microphone

 4. **Check Console Logs**:
-   - Look for "Windows Speech Recognition initialized successfully"
+   - Look for "Windows Speech Recognition initialized with X keywords"
+   - Look for "Windows Speech Recognition started - speak a country name"
    - If you see errors, check the specific error message

 ### Speech Not Recognized